web-codegrammer/Foxmula-MAEP-NodeJs-Exam-Certification/README.md

-# Foxmula-NodeJs-Exam-Certification
+# Foxmula & MAEP NodeJs Exam Certification

-> Foxmula NodeJS Examination Certificate
+> Foxmula & MAEP NodeJS Examination Certificate

-The Certificate was issued by ```Foxmula``` on behalf of successfully passing the NodeJS Certification Examination which i had given in the month of October 2020.
+The Certificate was issued by ```Foxmula``` & ``` MAEP``` on behalf of successfully passing the NodeJS Certification Examination which i had given in the month of October 2020.

 # By gaining this badge now i have Validated Skills in the following areas: